hhandika/nahpu/assets/docs/info/en/site-geography.md

 Enter values according to the responsible institution’s geographic conventions. `Precise Locality` should describe the specific named place below municipality level.

+Review every populated level when selecting an existing locality.
+Similar names do not necessarily identify the same place.

 ## Learn more

 - [Sites](https://nahpu.app/en/usages/sites/)